-Field Expected Value Response Status Successful Malformed Request Internal Error Try Later Response Type id-pkix-ocsp-basic {1 3 6 1 5 5 7 48 1 1} Version V1 (0) Responder ID Hash of Responder public key Produced At Generalized Time List of Responses Each response will contain certificate id; certificate status , thisUpdate, nextUpdate , Extension Nonce Will be present if nonce extension is present in the request Signature Algorithm sha-1WithRSAEncryption {1 2 840 113549 1 1 5} Signature Present Certificates Applicable certificates issued to the OCSP Responder
+Field Expected Value Response Status Successful Malformed Request Internal Error Try Later Response Type id-pkix-ocsp-basic {1 3 6 1 5 5 7 48 1 1} Version V1 (0) Responder ID Hash of Responder public key Produced At Generalized Time List of Responses Each response will contain certificate id; certificate status 27 , thisUpdate, nextUpdate 28 , Signature Algorithm sha-1WithRSAEncryption {1 2 840 113549 1 1 5} or sha256WithRSAEncryption Signature Present Certificates Applicable certificates issued to the OCSP Responder Extensions Nonce Will be present if nonce extension is present in the request

-&lt;sup>25 If the certificate is revoked, the OCSP Responder will provide revocation time and revocation reason from CRL entry and CRL entry extension.
+27 If the certificate is revoked, the OCSP Responder will provide revocation time and revocation reason from CRL entry and CRL entry extension.

-&lt;sup>26 The OCSP Responder will use thisUpdate and nextUpdate from CA CRL.
+28 The OCSP Responder will use thisUpdate and nextUpdate from CA CRL.